+Blue-black hair dye is the perfect way to achieve a look that is both sophisticated and edgy.
 Separately, blue and black hair colors are both undeniably cool and work well for anyone seeking an edgier look.
 Together, though, they make magic—or, to be more specific, they make blue-black hair.
 This unique inky hue is dimensional, dramatic, and full of shine, and unlike many cool-toned hair colors, it can complement a wide range of complexions.
-If you’ve been toying with the idea of trying the trendy look for yourself, there’s no time like the present.
-Ahead, we’ll introduce you to our favorite blue-black hair dyes, share tips on picking the right formula for you, and explain how to keep your midnight-toned mane looking its best between touch-ups.

 What Is Blue-Black Hair?

-Blue-black hair is a soft, cool-toned black shade with just the slightest hint of blue.
+Blue-black hair is a dramatic, cool-toned black that works well for many skin tones, particularly cool and neutral complexions.
+This blue-black hair color is essentially a soft, cool-toned black shade with just the slightest hint of blue.
 In low lighting, it tends to look like a classic jet-black hue.
 However, in direct sunlight, the shade’s brilliant blue undertones show through, making the color appear midnight blue or even navy blue rather than black.
-As it’s cool-toned, a blue-black hair color is an excellent pick for those with cool-toned skin.
-However, because the blue tones are relatively subtle, this unexpected shade can work well for those with neutral and warm complexions, too.

 Is Blue-Black Hair a Natural Color?

-No, blue-black hair is not a natural hair color, though black hair is.
-According to the National Institutes of Health (NIH), black hair contains a high concentration of eumelanin, the pigment that gives hair its color.
-(For reference, lower amounts of melanin yield brown or blonde hair, while a different type of melanin—pheomelanin—is responsible for red hair).
-However, there isn’t any naturally occurring pigment that gives hair a blueish cast, which means black-blue hair can only be achieved via the use of a blue-black hair dye.
+No, dark blue-black hair is not a natural hair color, though black hair is.
+According to Medline Plus, black hair contains a high concentration of eumelanin, which is the pigment that gives hair its color.
+Lower amounts of eumelanin yield brown or blonde hair, while a different type of melanin—specifically pheomelanin—is responsible for red hair.

 How To DIY a Lustrous Blue-Black Hair Color